CHACHAPOYAS

 Accommodation: Milpuj Homestay

-After a pleasant drive to the outskirts of Leymebamba, we enjoy a leisurely break, providing ample time to organize our belongings in anticipation of the challenging trek to Laguna de los Cóndores scheduled for the next day.
+After a pleasant drive to the outskirts of Leymebamba, we arrive at our accommodation and take some time for a short briefing and to organize and pack our belongings in preparation for the challenging trek to Laguna de los Cóndores the following day.

 Meals Included: Breakfast, Lunch & Dinner.